- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Yes, there is something we must retrieve before making the journey.”

 “Journey?
-How long will it take to get there exactly?”
+How long will it take to get there, exactly?”

 “With your pace, it will be around five days.”

-Although since you are more athletic than a normal human I cut down the general eight day hike to five.”
+“Normally I could reach the city within two days time, but with you it will take longer.
+Although, since you are more athletic than a normal human, I cut down the general eight day hike to five.”

-“Eight!?
+“Eight!
 Just how large is this forest anyway?”

-“A stable, Autumn takes care of it for me.”
+“A stable.
+Autumn takes care of it for me.”

-“A stable…you have horses here?”
+“A stable…?
+You have horses here?”

 “Sure, horses are needed at times, and you’ll definitely need one.”